Erin Hartley

-Erin’s specialty is working with individuals struggling with anxiety, depression, low self-esteem, or limiting beliefs holding them back in crucial areas of their life.
-She is particularly sensitive to clients with early attachment trauma, unresolved losses, complicated relationships with their parenting figures, and those in the middle of significant life transitions.
+Erin’s specialty is working with individuals struggling with anxiety, depression, low self-esteem, or self-doubt holding them back in crucial areas of their life.
+She is particularly sensitive to clients with childhood emotional trauma, complicated relationships with their parenting figures, and those in the middle of significant life transitions.
 Many of Erin's clients have worked in demanding professions (big tech, healthcare, or startups) and have experienced burnout or need support and guidance to live a satisfying and meaningful life outside of work.
+Erin also works with many college age students eager to better understand themselves in the context of their identify, relationships and as they define their future path.

 Erin’s therapeutic approach draws from an electric range of science-supported therapies that combine mindfulness, acceptance, self-compassion, and a greater understanding of the intimate and unique connection between our thoughts, feelings, and desires.
 She believes real transformation occurs when we access and integrate information in the body and brings this holistic approach to her sessions.